Want to Make Your Life Easier?

 The Logical Types

-As illustrated in the diagram, dominance in the left anterior region equates to a Logical/Executive personality inclination.
+As illustrated in the diagram, dominance in the left anterior (front) region equates to a Logical/Executive personality inclination.
 Think of this as the CEO, financial analyst, or engineer.
 If you find this is your strength then you prefer prioritizing goals and objectives, fact-based problem solving and decision-making, research and analysis, delegating, competition, hard-work, and emotion management.

 The Orderly Types

 Dominance in the left posterior lobe renders an Orderly Type also known as the Maintaining style (the organizer, planner, administrator).
 Your strength is sequential routine activities.
 Orderly types tend to be dependable, methodical, organized, timely, predictable, honest, and stable.

 The Creative Types

 The Social Types

 And lastly the right posterior lobe is home to the Social/Harmonizing Type.
 Peace, spirituality, goodwill and personal connections are trademarks of this brain type (teacher, nurse, spiritual leader, community-outreach coordinator).
 As a Social type, you prefer to work in friendly environments where you can chat with others, work at your own pace, and your nurturing side is sensitive to others feelings and well-being.

 Most of us have elements of each of the 4 regions of the brain as well as each of the processing preferences, but we will want to align with where you draw your strengths to affect lasting changes.
 The task becomes a bit more interesting when meshing multiple types in one household or office.
 But no worries, there are ways to effectively manage multi-user spaces.